IHDE-Alliance/ISTP_metadata/docs/source/01_metadata-intro.md

 - What are the key data quantities?
 - What is their definition/meaning?
 - How will they be named?
-- Understand, for each variable, its dimensionality/dimension sizes, dependencies, and variances with time and all dimensions.
+- For each variable, what are its dimensionality/dimension sizes, dependencies, and variances with time and all dimensions at the dataset level (over all dataset files)?

 The overall purpose for the dataset and its connections to the missions, instruments, people, and organizations are provided in the [Global Attributes](./03_metadata-global-attributes.md).
 For example, the [CDAWeb](https://cdaweb.gsfc.nasa.gov/) home page uses global attributes [`Mission_group`](./03_metadata-global-attributes.md#mission_group) and [`Instrument_type`](./03_metadata-global-attributes.md#instrument_type) (a combination of instrument type and observed region) as a simple dataset filtering for quick dataset selection.